RobMisener/Riverview-Counseling-LLC/README.md

 * Application for mental health record keeping (C++, SDL, SQLite) - Work In Progress

 ## Installation:
-* The application will work if compiled.
-There are features, however, that are not fully implemented yet.
-As of now, you can enter in patient information, store it, and retrieve the information for display on screen.
+* Please download the release folder to run the exe.
+Current Features: As of now, you can enter in patient information, store it, and retrieve the information for display on screen.
 It currently has a main menu, a text entry screen, and a screen that displays the contents of the database.
-* The project is made using SDL, which requires linking to specific directories in the project properties menu in visual studio, so you may need to update the paths to the path where you installed the folders from this project.

 ## Languages:
 * C++, SQLite, SDL